| Trading on a margined basis in foreign exchange

 out to be.
 The easiest way to view margin trading

-Essentially when a trader trades on margin he is
+is like this: Essentially when a trader trades on margin he is

 using a free short-term credit allowance from the